CheckerNetwork/spark-stats-request-metrics/README.md

 npm run dev
 ```

-## Deployment
+## Deployment to production

-In order to deploy your worker, you need to have a [Cloudflare API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) and running instance of InfluDB.
+In order to deploy your worker via Github Actions, you need to have a [Cloudflare API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) and running instance of InfluxDB.

 Add generated API token to Github secrets as `CLOUDFLARE_API_TOKEN` and authentication token under `INFLUX_TOKEN`.